DeProdigy/reddit-feed-with-react/README.md

 `bundle`

-`rake db:create`
+`rake db:setup`

 ## Start
 `rails s`

 ### Task

 Your task is to build a simple app that will monitor Reddit for relevant links being posted based on a specific search term.

 At Fundera we are using a mix of React and Ruby on Rails, so if possible it would be great if you use React.JS for this example, but is ok if you would rather use Angular/Ember/raw (but clean) jQuery.